board of directors

 Ken Drexler, Esq., Vice-President

 Ken is an estate planning attorney in San Rafael.
-He formerly chaired the State Bar Commission on Administration of Justice and serves as Secretary to the PRE Road Advisory Board.
-He is a member of the California Planning & Conservation League, Natural Resources Defense Council, and Sierra Club, among environmental non-profits, and serves on the Board of the Marin Conservation League.
+He serves as Treasurer of the Marin Conservation League and the Secretary of the Paradise Ranch Estate Road Advisory Board.
+He is a supporter of the Planning & Conservation League, Natural Resources Defense Council and Sierra Club, among other environmental non-profits.

 Terence Carroll, Treasurer